Rajeen-065/ChatBuddy/README.md

 # ChatBuddy
 Developed a messaging app for iOS platforms using Swift and the UIKit framework.
+Firebase authentication is integrated for both new user registration and existing user sign-in.
+Data for messages is maintained using FireStore, a cloud-based data management system.
+UITableViewControllers, UITableViewCell for custom cells, and navigation controllers are among the key iOS components used.
+For certain animations, third-party libraries were used with CocoaPods.